WSA Module 01: Windows Server Fundamentals

 Checking PowerShell Version

-PowerShell has built-in variables that hold system data, they always start with $.
-First check on any server: which PowerShell version is running.
-PS 5.1 (built into Windows Server) and PS 7+ (installed separately) support different cmdlets.
+PowerShell built-in variables start with $. $PSVersionTable tells you which PowerShell is running — PS 5.1 (built into Windows Server) and PS 7+ (cross-platform, installed separately) support different cmdlets.
+Output table shown on the right.

 # Query the built-in $PSVersionTable variable PS C:\> $PSVersionTable